Skip to content

 Size is:

-• 0 - eliminates padding
+• 0 - removes margin or padding

 • auto - set the margin to auto